Hot and humid and wet during the rainy season, Darwin has its own charm and character.

 2 / Parliament House

 We’d heard about the resident possums who often scamper across the ground at night time.
 We saw no possums, but this could be the result of our high octane movie – Mad Max Fury Road.
-The intensity of the music and non-stop action probably drove the little critters away!
+The intensity of the non-stop action probably drove the little critters away!

 Address: Jervois Road, Darwin Waterfront.
 Screens films seven nights a week from April until November opening from 6.30pm